cfjedimaster/raymondcamden2023/src/posts/2023/03/14/2023-03-14-progressively-enhancing-a-table-with-a-web-component.md

 description: Building a web component wrapper to add table sorting.
 ---

+**Edited May 29, 2024: I discovered a bug in my implementation, described [here](https://www.raymondcamden.com/2024/05/29/update-to-my-table-sorting-web-component), and I edited the text below to include the correction.
+Sorry!**

 Back nearly a year ago (holy smokes time goes fast), one of my first articles about web components involved building a component to create a paginated/sorted table: [Building Table Sorting and Pagination in a Web Component](https://www.raymondcamden.com/2022/05/23/building-table-sorting-and-pagination-in-a-web-component).
 In that example, the component looked like so in your HTML:

 ```html